JAWorsfold/CV/joe-worsfold-cv.md

 #### Royal Holloway, University of London | BA History | 2:1 | 09/2009 - 08/2013

 Developed strong analytical skills, creative problem-solving, and effective communication, all of which have proven valuable as non-technical skills in my transition to software development.

-___

-### **Hobbies and Interests**

-When I am not coding, I enjoy creative writing, science and technology, flying trapeze and gymnastics, scuba diving and exploring the natural world.

 <p class="screening-text">Note: This message is included because I believe AI-based CV screening, while efficient, can overlook human nuances and creativity, potentially disregarding talented candidates.
 Human review remains essential for truly understanding a candidate's full potential.
 It will not be visible on the generated pdf.</p>